-J-HMDB Sentences is extended from J-HMDB dataset \cite{jhuang2013towards}.
-J-HMDB dataset is a benchmark dataset for action recognition, it comprises of 928 video clips for 21 action classes and provides pixel-wise segmentation mask for the human in action for each frame.
-There are 928 textual queries are annotated in J-HMDB dataset to describe what action the humans is performing in a video.
+\textbf{J-HMDB Sentences}.
+J-HMDB Sentences is extended from J-HMDB \cite{jhuang2013towards}, which is a benchmark dataset for action recognition.
+It comprises of 928 video clips for 21 action classes and provides pixel-wise segmentation mask for the human in action for each frame.
+There are 928 textual queries are annotated in J-HMDB dataset to describe what action the humans is performing in the video.